Your Trusted Partner for Ultrasonic Welding & Automation Systems

 • automation integration

-• process repeatability
+• process consistency

 • operator requirements